ManishJoc14/ManishJoc14/README.md

 I’m a learner and AI/ML enthusiast.
 Currently focused on:

-🧠 Diving deep into Machine Learning and Neural Networks — from basic models to Transformers.
+🧠 Diving deep into artificial intelligence and machine learning.

 🔭 Developing full-stack applications that integrate AI features.

 🌱 Strengthening my foundations in Data Structures & Algorithms and Advanced Frontend Engineering.

 ⚡ Built a real-time chat app like Omegle and secured 3rd place in the NASA Space Apps Challenge.

 ---